High School Affiliated to Renmin University of China

+The High School Affiliated to Renmin University of China (RDFZ; 中国人民大学附属中学) is a public high school in Haidian, Beijing, China.
+It is affiliated with the Renmin University of China.

 History

 The school was established on April 3, 1950 as the Beijing Experimental Accelerated Middle School for Workers and Farmers (北京实验工农速成中学); though plans to create an experimental school for Beijing's growing population existed as early as January of that year.
 Created by the Chinese Ministry of Education, which had been formally established only a year earlier, the school was used to further develop China's education system.

 In 1952, the school became affiliated with Renmin University of China and was renamed to Workers and Farmers' Accelerated Middle School Attached to Renmin University of China (中国人民大学附设工农速成中学).
 In 1955, the school broadened its student population beyond workers and farmers and broadened its curriculum to include traditional high school classes.
 In 1956, the school was again renamed, this time to Workers' and Farmers' High School Affiliated to Renmin University of China, a name that was kept until 1960, when the name was finally changed to its current name, the High School Affiliated to Renmin University of China.

 With Renmin University of China closed by the Beijing Revolutionary Committee during the Cultural Revolution in October 1970, the school briefly changed its name to Beijing Middle School No. 172.
 When Renmin University of China reopened in 1978, the school reaffirmed its affiliation to the university and the school's name was changed back.

 A 2012 article in The New York Times alleged that the school was one of many in China to illegally accept bribes to admit students; however, this claim was denied by school officials.